Beechcraft Starship: Surviving aircraft

-In 2003, Evergreen Air Center sold 8 Starships back to private owners for $50,000 each.
+In 2003, Evergreen Air Center sold eight Starships back to private owners for $50,000 each.
 Most are being used for parts; however, one of these aircraft has since been made airworthy again.
 Some former Starship parts have been used on the Epic turboprop kitplane.

 As of January 2010, nine Starships held an active registration with the FAA.
-Three Starships were registered in Oklahoma (NC-29, NC-35 & NC-45), one in Texas (NC-50), one in Colorado (NC-51), and four were registered to Beechcraft in Wichita, Kansas (NC-2, NC-8, NC-19 & NC-24).
+Three Starships were registered in Oklahoma (NC-29, NC-35, and NC-45), one in Texas (NC-50), one in Colorado (NC-51), and four were registered to Beechcraft in Wichita, Kansas (NC-2, NC-8, NC-19, and NC-24).
 NC-51 was used as a chase plane during the re-entry phase of Burt Rutan's SpaceShipOne.
-In October 2008 NC-29 was the first of the five remaining privately owned airworthy Starships to complete RVSM certification, returning the aircraft's service ceiling to the original FL410 limit.
+In October 2008, NC-29 was the first of the five remaining privately owned airworthy Starships to complete reduced vertical separation minima certification, returning the aircraft's service ceiling to the original flight level 410 limit.

-Salt Lake Community College used a Starship in their Aviation Maintenance program until late 2012 when it was sold and scrapped for parts.
+Salt Lake Community College used a Starship in their aviation maintenance program until late 2012, when it was sold and scrapped for parts.

 As of September 2020, only six Starships were airworthy.
 Two Beechcraft Starships (NC-33 and NC-50) were located in Addison, Texas.
-NC-33 lost its data plate when it was scrapped, and was subsequently registered in Mexico; however when brought back to the US, the FAA revoked its certificate.
+NC-33 lost its data plate when it was scrapped, and was subsequently registered in Mexico, but when brought back to the US, the FAA revoked its certificate.
 It is now registered in the experimental category as N903SC.
 The other airworthy Starships were located in Oklahoma (NC-35 and NC-45), Colorado (NC-51), and Germany (NC-29, though registered with the FAA by a company in Delaware).